 We all like to think that if we’re using public transport, it might be a great chance to get on top of some emails before we get to the office, but have you ever actually been able to do it successfully?

 Commuting is terrible for a lot of people; in fact, a recent study found that for many employees, adding an extra 20 minutes to their commute would be as bad as a 19% pay cut.

-Remote employees are also far more likely to start work earlier because they don’t need to commute, and they’re also usually happy to work a little longer to finish tasks because their end of day commute is from the computer to the couch.
+Employees who are working remotely are also far more likely to start work earlier because they don’t need to commute, and they’re also usually happy to work a little longer to finish tasks because their end of day commute is from the computer to the couch.